 This class covers the various aspects of computer generated or manipulated images used in the creation of artwork for print, multimedia and online graphics.
-This course is designed to give students a general knowledge of computer-generated artwork, photo manipulation and desktop publishing experiences.
-Students will learn how to use Photoshop and, through the use of drone technology, will have the opportunity to apply their creativity and problem-solving skills to real-world scenarios, such as mapping, data collection, and aerial photography.
+This course is designed to give students a general knowledge of computer generated artwork, photo manipulation and desktop publishing experiences.
+Students will learn how to use Photoshop.